melodyloveless/hydra-ctphackathon2020/README.md

 2. Using Atom
 - Download/install Atom
-- Install Hydra inside of Atom:
+- Install Hydra inside of Atom

-How to install Hydra package within Atom:
+<em>How to install Hydra package within Atom:</em>
 - Open Preferences
 - Click Install on left sidebar
 - Search for "atom-hydra" using search bar and click install